Varèse Sarabande albums discography: 704/1000 digital LP series (1979–1988)

-Starting in the late 1970s, the label wanted to distinguish its digital LP releases from their standard edition LPs featuring a unique codex starting with either 1000 or 704 for their later issues.
-Most of these applied to their earlier classical releases but the label then tried to focus on their digital soundtrack recordings which were becoming standard during the mid-1980s.
-This series did not last until mid-1988 when the label officially joined MCA to distribute and release their soundtracks and future Broadway, jazz and vocal albums.
+Starting in the late 1970s, the label wanted to distinguish its digital LP releases from their standard edition LPs, featuring a unique codex starting with either 1000 or 704 in their later issues.
+Most of these applied to their earlier classical releases, with the label later pivoting to focus on their digital soundtrack recordings, which were becoming standard during the mid-1980s.
+This series lasted until mid-1988, when the label officially joined MCA to distribute and release their soundtracks and future Broadway, jazz and vocal albums.

-Also amongst this series was the DBX Recording Technology Showcase Series, which was the label's attempt in conjunction with the new technology of LPs played on a specialized no noise system making the music louder sonically with the dbx encoded LPs.
-Chalfont, Varèse's LP offshoot was amongst the group of record labels involved along with themselves personally.
-Their forte into this technology produced the album, Beyond the Sound Barrier: The Spectacular Sound of Digital DBX Discs, a compilation of digitally recorded tracks from the albums Digital Space by Morton Gould and Boy With Goldfish and Lazarus and His Beloved (Symphonic Suite from the Opera) by Lee Holdridge.
+The DBX Recording Technology Showcase Series was released as part of the 1000 series, intended by the label to produce louder music with the dbx encoded LPs in conjunction with the new technology of specialized no noise systems.
+Chalfont, Varèse's LP offshoot, was amongst the group of record labels involved along with themselves personally.
+Their entry into this technology produced the album, Beyond the Sound Barrier: The Spectacular Sound of Digital DBX Discs, a compilation of digitally recorded tracks from the albums Digital Space by Morton Gould and Boy With Goldfish and Lazarus and His Beloved (Symphonic Suite from the Opera) by Lee Holdridge.

-The soundtrack titles also corresponded in sequence to their CD releases also starting with the identical number or a different number than previously assigned. which were very scarce in production unlike the LPs which were more widely available.
-However, a few of these LPs did not have a CD counterpart and some were cancelled possibly due to the poor performances of the film theatrically.
-Examples of these are Bad Dreams and Dead Heat in which CD counterparts were announced and then cancelled just relegating them to LP and cassette releases only.
+The soundtrack titles also corresponded in sequence to their CD releases also starting with the identical number or a different number than previously assigned.
+These were very scarce in production, unlike the LPs which were more widely available.
+However, a few of these LPs did not have a CD counterpart and some were cancelled, possibly due to the poor theatrical performances of the film.
+Examples of these are Bad Dreams and Dead Heat, in which CD counterparts were announced and then cancelled, relegating them to LP and cassette releases only.
 Since these vinyl albums were not released with a suffix (i.e. STV, VSD, etc.) unlike the original classical releases (VCDM), VCDM has been added to avoid confusion between the 704 series CD as Varèse Sarabande Digital LP.